 The increases in human transportation activities over the past few decades have had a wide range of impacts on human societies, biodiversity, and the environment (Hulme 2009, Banks et al. 2015).
 One of the ecological consequences of human transportation is the transfer of organisms to a new area via mobile equipment and related vehicles.
 Such “hitchhiking” can lead to long-distance dispersal of species beyond their natural ranges and potentially facilitate successful biological invasions (Ward et al. 2006, Von der Lippe and Kowarik 2007, Wilson et al. 2009, Auffret et al. 2014, Gippet et al. 2019).

 Various terrestrial organisms, including both animals and plants, have been documented to hitchhike on vehicles.
-For example, plant seeds attached on/in cars and tire surface can be dispersed over long distances (Von der Lippe and Kowarik 2007, Ansong and Pickering 2013), and in some cases seeds can even remain attached on vehicles for a voyage of hundreds kilometers (Taylor et al. 2012).
+For example, plant seeds attached on/in cars and tire surface can be dispersed over long distances (Von der Lippe and Kowarik 2007, Ansong and Pickering 2013); in some cases, the seeds can remain attached on vehicles for a voyage of hundreds kilometers (Taylor et al. 2012).
 Exotic earthworms have been introduced into the boreal forests of western Canada through vehicle transportation (Cameron et al. 2007).
 Insects of various life stages have also been recognized to be a frequent hitchhiker on vehicles.
-For instance, the spongy moth (Lymantria dispar) are found to lay eggs on the surface of shipping containers, trucks and various vehicles, and later arrive at destinations as larvae (Gray 2017, Meurisse et al. 2019).
+For instance, the spongy moth (Lymantria dispar) lays eggs on the surface of shipping containers and trucks, and the eggs later arrive at the destinations as larvae (Gray 2017, Meurisse et al. 2019).
 Dispersal range of adult flying insects can be even boosted via hitchhiking on vehicles: the tiger mosquito (Aedes albopictus) can travel in cars and move across provinces in Spain (Eritja et al. 2017).

 Ants have been reported to disperse via human cultural and commercial activities (Bertelsmeier et al. 2017).
-This is especially true for major invasive pest ants including the red imported fire ant (Solenopsis invicta), little fire ant (Wasmannia auropunctata), and Argentine ant (Linepithema humile) as a well-established body of literature has demonstrated that the rapid range expansion of these ants are attributed to the transportation of ant-infested agricultural, horticultural and construction materials such as soil, potted plants, and timbers (Jetter et al. 2002, Vogt and Kozlovac 2006, Chen et al. 2019).
-Given the focus has been long concentrated on infested materials transported by agricultural and construction vehicles, reports on ants “actively” hitchhiking on civilian vehicles and the metadata of these incidences (e.g., seasonality or common hitchhiker ant species) are lacking.
-Filling this knowledge gap would aid the development of effective management strategies to mitigate ant invasions resulting from hitchhiking.
+This is especially true for major invasive pest ants, including the red imported fire ant (Solenopsis invicta), little fire ant (Wasmannia auropunctata), and Argentine ant (Linepithema humile).
+A well-established body of literature has demonstrated that the rapid range expansion of these ants is attributed to the transportation of ant-infested agricultural, horticultural, and construction materials such as soil, potted plants, and timbers (Jetter et al. 2002, Vogt and Kozlovac 2006, Chen et al. 2019).
+As the focus has been long concentrated on infested materials transported by agricultural and construction vehicles, reports on ants “actively” hitchhiking on civilian vehicles and the information of these incidences (e.g., seasonality or common hitchhiking ant species) are lacking.
+Filling this knowledge gap would help develop effective management strategies to mitigate ant invasions resulting from hitchhiking.

-To better understand this phenomenon, we collected active ant hitchhiking cases in Taiwan from via a citizen science project on a major social media (Facebook) and characterize the spatial and temporal patterns of ant hitchhiking incidences in Taiwan.
-This study represents the first efforts of profiling active ant hitchhiking on vehicles.
-Potential ecological implications will also be discussed.
+To better understand this phenomenon, we collected active ant hitchhiking cases in Taiwan via a citizen science project launched on a major social media Facebook and characterized the spatial and temporal patterns of ant hitchhiking incidences.
+This study represents the first effort to profile active ant hitchhiking on vehicles.
+Potential ecological implications will be discussed.

 Materials and Methods